a-nikolaev/study-in-scarlet/README.md

 **Study in Scarlet** is a simple Unix-friendly toolkit for plagiarism detection.

-Its main program works in two stages:
+The main program `./scarlet.rb` works in two stages:

 First, it calls lexers of the code highlighter [Rouge](https://github.com/rouge-ruby/rouge) to convert each of the supplied source code file into a sequence of tokens (while removing variable names, comments,